 Drury's ballot battle politically motivated, Evans says

-After Rep. Scott Drury (D-Highwood) announced his candidacy for Illinois attorney general, an open feud has erupted between him and his party's leader, House Speaker Michael Madigan (D-Chicago).
+After Rep. Scott Drury (D-Highwood) announced his candidacy for Illinois attorney general, a feud erupted between him and his party's leader, House Speaker Michael Madigan (D-Chicago), which included an attempt to have him kicked off the March 20 primary ballot.

 While Drury filed an appeal, another judge said his name could stay on the ballots until the court reached a final ruling, according to Associated Press coverage published by U.S. News & World Report.